Mike Davis Player Prop Bets for NFL Week 8 | Atlanta vs. Carolina 10/31/2021

 Recent Performances

-- In last week's matchup with the Dolphins, Davis rushed for 10 yards on four carries.
+- Davis put together a 10-yard rushing performance in last week's matchup with the Dolphins, carrying the ball four times.

-- Over his last three games, Davis has piled up 30 carries for 77 yards (25.7 per game) and one touchdown.
+- Over his last three outings, Davis has piled up 77 yards (25.7 per game) on 30 attempts with one touchdown.

-- He's also averaged 6.7 receiving yards per game, grabbing four passes for 20 yards and one touchdown.
+- And he has added four catches for 20 yards (6.7 per game) and one receiving TD.

 Davis' Atlanta Teammates